Florida Insurance Bad Faith Property Damage Claims: How to Hold Your Insurer Accountable

 Frequently Asked Questions

-Do I need to file a Civil Remedy Notice before suing my insurer for bad faith?
+Do I need to file a Civil Remedy Notice before suing for bad faith?

-Can I sue for bad faith if my claim was delayed but not outright denied?
+Can I sue for bad faith if my claim was only partially paid?

 What if my insurer is Citizens Property Insurance?